tmijs/tmi.js/README.md

 ## Beta

 We are still in beta and we are doing our best to fix issues as soon as possible.
-Make sure the module is updated to the latest version before reporting issues.
-We are bumping the beta version at least once a week.
-Undocumented NOTICE messages should be reported [here](https://github.com/Schmoopiie/tmi.js/issues/28) and other issues (during beta) should be reported [here](https://github.com/Schmoopiie/tmi.js/issues/3) or [create a new issue](https://github.com/Schmoopiie/tmi.js/issues/new).
+Always Make sure the module is updated to the latest version before reporting an issue.

+## Documentation

+Our documentation is available online at http://www.tmijs.org/docs/ - it is synced with the docs directory in this repository.
+If you want to change something in the documentation, send us a pull request.
+Don't forget to follow the [contribution guidelines](./CONTRIBUTING.md)!

+## Community forums

+Join our [community forums](http://www.tmijs.org/forums/) if you need help integrating tmi.js in your app or for general discussion.

 ## Get involved!

 Help us make the greatest javascript library for Twitch.tv!
-Follow the [contribution guidelines](./CONTRIBUTING.md) and send us your pull request.
+Follow the [contribution guidelines](./CONTRIBUTING.md) and send us a pull request!

 ## Contributors

 - Schmoopiie - https://github.com/Schmoopiie
 - celluj34 - https://github.com/celluj34

-## Contributing Guidelines
+## Contributing guidelines

 Please review the [guidelines for contributing](./CONTRIBUTING.md) to this repository.